Policy Explainer: John Lewis Voting Rights Advancement Act

 What’s the John Lewis Voting Rights Advancement Act?

-Known as H.R.
-4 in the House of Representatives, the John Lewis Voting Rights Advancement Act is a bill designed to restore the original Voting Rights Act (VRA) of 1965.
+The John Lewis Voting Rights Advancement Act is a bill designed to restore the original Voting Rights Act (VRA) of 1965.

 Some context: The VRA is made up of several sections, all prohibiting racial discrimination in elections.
 Section 5 of the VRA established a policy for preclearance, a checks-and-balances type of process that required states and jurisdictions with proven records of discrimination to clear any changes to their voting practices with the U.S. Department of Justice.
 This meant states that imposed Jim Crow-style discriminatory poll taxes and literacy tests would no longer be able to do so.
 This process was effective for nearly 50 years until the Supreme Court declared in Shelby County v.
 Holder that the preclearance process was outdated.